3mdeb/news-and-ideas/README.md

 - Security
 - Manufacturing

-Basically, there is a huge pool of tags we have, and you can add any tags you like.
+#### Tags

+Basically, we have a huge pool of tags available.
+Before creating a new tag, check the currently [available tags](https://blog.3mdeb.com/tags/).
+If there is no tag that properly describes your blog, create a **one** new tag.

 ### Local preview